telerik/xaml-docs/controls/radgridview/features/merged-cells.md

 >Once the row details are expanded, the merged cell will be separated into two different subsets.
 The particular cell that is part of the expanded row will be considered as a single one instead.

 __Known limitations:__
-* Validation is supported for merged cells when RadGridView is configured with __ValidatesOnDataErrors="InEditMode"__.
+* Validation is currently not fully supported.
+Some scenarios are covered when RadGridView is configured with __ValidatesOnDataErrors="InEditMode"__.

 * Selection is currently not supported for the merged cells.
 When selecting a row, all the cells except for the merged one will show as selected.